 One Week in Kauai

-It’s no easy feat to fit all of the spectacular sights and experiences of Kauai into one week.
-Still, it’s more than possible and we’ll be sure to provide a complete and balanced itinerary so you can explore as many parts of the island as possible and head home feeling satisfied of your one week in Kauai.
+Kauai is far less developed compared to Big Island, Oahu or Maui, making it a paradise for hikers, beach lovers and other adventure lovers.
+The biggest challenge becomes how to see the most of if your visit is short.
+While it’s no easy feat to fit all of the spectacular sights and experiences of Kauai into a 7-day itinerary, it’s still possible.
+We’ll be sure to provide a complete and balanced 7-day Kauai itinerary of the four main regions so that you can explore as many parts of the island as possible and head home feeling satisfied with your one week in Kauai.

 Whether you prefer to bask in the beauty surrounding you or push your body to its limit on challenging hikes or trails, there is something for everyone in the distinct natural charm of Kauai.
-Hotspots will include Waimea Canyon, Na Pali Coast, Wailua Falls, and the sleeping Giant Mountain Ridge.
+Hotspots will include Waimea Canyon (the Grand Canyon of the Pacific), Na Pali Coast, Wailua Falls, and the sleeping Giant Mountain Ridge.

 But the pinnacle of Kauai’s experiences doesn’t stop with its lush natural beauty.
 There are countless attractions and activities that will give you a new perspective on the island’s history, and its culture.

 See the location in a way that is utterly unique via boat tours or a helicopter tour.
-Swing a club on their top-notch golf courses, or gaze at historic archives and artifacts in the Kauai Museum.
+Swing a club on their top-notch golf courses, snorkel off the Napali Coast, or gaze at historic archives and artifacts in the Kauai Museum.

 Day 1: Poipu Beach Region